ryantd42/NY-Legislative-Git/2023/S4555B-2023/bill.md

- IN ADDITION TO FORCIBLE COMPULSION, CIRCUMSTANCES UNDER  WHICH,  AT  THE TIME  OF  THE  ACT  OF  INTERCOURSE,  ORAL SEXUAL CONDUCT OR ANAL SEXUAL CONDUCT, THE VICTIM IS UNDER THE INFLUENCE OF ANY DRUG,  INTOXICANT,  OR OTHER  SUBSTANCE TO A DEGREE WHICH RENDERS SUCH PERSON TEMPORARILY INCA- PABLE OF  APPRAISING OR CONTROLLING HIS OR HER CONDUCT AND  SUCH  CONDI- TION  IS  KNOWN OR REASONABLY SHOULD BE KNOWN TO A PERSON IN THE ACTOR'S SITUATION.
+ IN ADDITION TO FORCIBLE COMPULSION, CIRCUMSTANCES UNDER  WHICH,  AT  THE TIME  OF  THE  ACT  OF  INTERCOURSE,  ORAL SEXUAL CONDUCT OR ANAL SEXUAL CONDUCT, THE VICTIM IS UNDER THE INFLUENCE OF ANY DRUG,  INTOXICANT,  OR OTHER  SUBSTANCE  TO  A  DEGREE  WHICH  RENDERS THAT PERSON INCAPABLE OF GIVING CONSENT AND THAT CONDITION IS KNOWN OR REASONABLY SHOULD BE KNOWN TO A PERSON IN THE ACTOR'S SITUATION.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01032-03-3
- S. 4555  2

   § 2.
-Section 130.10 of the penal law is amended by adding a new subdi- vision 5 to read as follows:
-  5. IN ANY PROSECUTION FOR THE CRIME OF SEXUAL MISCONDUCT AS DEFINED IN SUBDIVISIONS  ONE AND TWO OF SECTION 130.20, RAPE IN THE THIRD DEGREE AS DEFINED IN SUBDIVISION THREE OF SECTION 130.25, OR CRIMINAL  SEXUAL  ACT IN THE THIRD DEGREE AS DEFINED IN SUBDIVISION THREE OF SECTION 130.40 IN WHICH  LACK  OF CONSENT IS BASED ON THE CIRCUMSTANCES SET FORTH IN PARA- GRAPH (E) OF SUBDIVISION THREE OF SECTION 130.05  OF  THIS  ARTICLE,  IT SHALL  BE  AN  AFFIRMATIVE DEFENSE THAT THE DEFENDANT, AT THE TIME HE OR SHE ENGAGED IN THE CONDUCT CONSTITUTING THE OFFENSE, DID NOT KNOW OF THE FACTS OR CONDITIONS RESPONSIBLE FOR SUCH LACK OF CONSENT.
-  § 3.
 This act shall take effect immediately.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD01032-04-3